 Districts expect you to arrive prepared and professional.
 Students hope that lessons will be interesting and fun.
 And as an outsider to this particular class, you'll need savvy classroom management skills to successfully motivate students who may have a history of behavioral issues of which you are unaware.

 It's a tall order, and often you're expected to deliver without the professional support given to full-time teachers through district programs and courses.
-As a result, substitute teachers face key issues that include:
+As a result, substitute educators face key issues that include:

 - Professional wages, including increases to offset inflation

-- Due process for substitute teachers involving workplace discipline and personnel decisions.
+- Due process for substitute educators involving workplace discipline and personnel decisions.

 - Improved training and professional development.

-- Adequate health insurance for substitute teachers who work a long-term or high-frequency schedule.
+- Adequate health insurance for substitute educators who work a long-term or high-frequency schedule.

-- Better communication between substitute teachers and a school's permanent staff.
+- Better communication between substitute educators and a school's permanent staff.

 Note: Substitute teachers employed in public education in Washington state are eligible for full, Active membership in the WEA.
 Details